zaitsevyan/Theseus/README.md

     Console.WriteLine(response.Info);
 }
 ~~~
  - When *CancellationToken* is canceled, you should finish your operations as fast as possible and call **Api.Plugin.Finish()** method.
-If it will not be called, **Theseus.Core** will wait some time and then, it abort plugin's thread(is not safe).
+If it will not be called, **Theseus.Core** will wait some time and aborts plugin's thread(is not safe).

 ## How to implement new module (command processor)
  - Create public class inherited from **Api.Module**